-Select this option to specify the input request in a preformatted SOAP file.
-Use the File name field to specify the path to a file that contains a message in a valid XML document.
+Specifies that the input request is specified in a preformatted SOAP file.
+If you select this option, specify the path to the file in the File name field.
+The file should contain a message in a valid XML document.

-Select this option if the SOAP request is contained in a CA Process Automation expression.
-Define the CA Process Automation expression in the Expression field.
+Specifies that the SOAP request is contained in a CA Process Automation expression.
+If you select this option, specify the CA Process Automation expression in the Expression field.